The antioxidant peptides from walnut protein hydrolysates and their protective activity against alcoholic injury

 a

-In this study, walnut protein was hydrolyzed, separated by ultraltration, puried by RP-HPLC, identied
+In this study, walnut protein was hydrolyzed, separated by ultrafiltration, purified by RP-HPLC, identified

-by LC-MS/MS, and screened by molecular docking to nally obtain three novel antioxidant peptides
+by LC-MS/MS, and screened by molecular docking to finally obtain three novel antioxidant peptides

 HGEPGQQQR (1189.584 Da), VAPFPEVFGK (1089.586 Da) and HNVADPQR (949.473 Da).
 These three